GULibrarySandbox/intro-data-wrangle/content/5-lesson.md

 There are many records in this dataset and you can filter them to work on a subset.
 Let's explore filtering by a word within the text values of a column.

 {% capture text %}
-- click the down arrow next to  `Suburb_PostCode > Text filter`.
+- Click the down arrow next to  `Suburb_PostCode > Text filter`.
 A filter box will appear in the left margin
-- type *'heights'* and press return.
+- Type *'heights'* and press return.
 There are 208 matching rows of the original 27528 rows (and these rows are selected for the subsequent steps).
-- limit the results to one of the suburbs with *'Heights'* in the name.
+- Limit the results to one of the suburbs with *'Heights'* in the name.
 There are a couple of possibilities.
-- do  `Facet > Text facet`  on the  `Suburb_PostCode`  column after filtering.
+- Do  `Facet > Text facet`  on the  `Suburb_PostCode`  column after filtering.
 This will show 20 suburbs with names that match your filter.
-- to restrict to only one of these suburbs, select one to include.{% endcapture %} {% include card.md header="Activity - filter to work on a subset of data" text=text %}
+- To restrict to only one of these suburbs, select one to include.{% endcapture %} {% include card.md header="Activity - filter to work on a subset of data" text=text %}

 Faceting and filtering look very similar.
 A good distinction is that faceting gives you an overview, description and count of all of the data that is currently selected, while filtering allows you to select a subset of your data by a string - of text in this case - for analysis or cleaning.